haltakov/ipad-two-front-cameras/README.md

 ### 3. Download and compile GANet

 Clone the [GANet](https://github.com/feihuzhang/GANet) repository and compile the code according to the instructions.
 You will need a powerful NVidia GPU (I used a GeForce RTX 2080).
-I used the `sceneflow` model, because the KITTI models seem to be fine tuned to street scenes and produce worse results.
+I used the `sceneflow` model, because the KITTI models seem to be fine-tuned to street scenes and produce worse results.

 ### 4. Compute the disparity maps